DanielDowling999/odin-recipes/README.md

 # odin-recipes
 A simple website with links to various recipes.
-This project will reinforce html concepts.
+This project will reinforce basic html concepts.